eric-aver/angular-styleguide/a1/README.md

   ```

 ### Named vs Anonymous Functions

+** We don't do this -- would provide motivation for IIFE, seems minimal gains **

 ###### [Style [Y024](#style-y024)]

   - Use named functions instead of passing an anonymous function in as a callback.